Phyks/BMC/README.md

 # paperbot

 Paperbot is an IRC bot that fetches academic papers.
 It monitors all conversation for links to scholarly content, then fetches the content and posts a public link.
 This seems to help enhance the quality of discussion and make us less ignorant.
+When a link fails to lead to a pdf with the zotero translators, paperbot will not attempt further downloads of the paper unless paperbot was specifically spoken to.

 <div id="details" />
 <div id="deets" />